istio/istio.io/content/about/contribute/writing-a-new-topic/index.md

 $ istioctl create -f @samples/bookinfo/kube/route-rule-reviews-v3.yaml@
 {{< /text >}}

-### File snippets
+### Files and snippets

-It is often useful to display portions of a larger file.
+It is often useful to display files or portions of a file.
 You can annotate a text file to create named snippets within the file by using the `$snippet` and `$endsnippet` annotations.
 For example, you could have a text file that looks like this:

 {{< text_file file="examples/snippet_example.txt" syntax="plain" >}}